Supervised Hebbian Learning: RBM training

 Even if this is only an approximation of the magnetization, it has very low variance and computational cost and still captures the essential behavior of the model.

-Results are presented in figure $2$ in the main text, where we showed that, remarkably, the values of $\alpha, \beta, \rho$ that ensure a successful information-processing are the same for both biological learning (i.e., by the HN via Hebb's rule) and artificial learning (i.e., by the RBM via contrastive divergence).
+Results for supervised learning of structureless datasets are presented in Fig.~$2$ in the main text, where we showed that, remarkably, the values of $\alpha, \rho$ that ensure a successful information-processing are the same for both biological learning (i.e., by the HN via Hebb's rule) and artificial learning (i.e., by the RBM via contrastive divergence).